sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-16-Java-Streams.md

 ## Wait...what is going on?

-Don't worry, we will breaking this code down.
+Don't worry, we will break this code down.
 But as you can see, understanding lambda bodies is going to be very valuable here. `Stream`s go together with functional programming like peanut butter and chocolate.

 ## Beginning - `.stream()`